modin-project/modin/docs/experimental_features/modin_xgboost.rst

 ------------------------

 Modin comes with all the dependencies except ``xgboost`` package by default.
-Currently, distributed XGBoost on Modin is only supported on the Ray backend, therefore, see the :doc:`installation page </installation>` for more information on installing Modin with the Ray backend.
+Currently, distributed XGBoost on Modin is only supported on the Ray execution engine, therefore, see the :doc:`installation page </installation>` for more information on installing Modin with the Ray engine.
 To install ``xgboost`` package you can use ``pip``:

 .. code-block:: bash